mp-se/stirplate/README.md

 * 0.3.0 Some minor refactoring + OTA update from local web server.
 * 0.2.0 First version that is published on github

-## Future changes

-* No more ideas so far...

 ## How it works

 I use a potentimeter (5k) to control the speed, this is read via the Analog input (A0) on the ESP (note that this is limited to max 3.3V) so if it's powered by 5V a voltage divider must be used (R1 is used to limit the input to 3.3V).

 D5 is used to generate the PWM signal to the FAN and D6 is used to monitor the RPM via interrupt.
 So the basic design is quite simple.
-D1 and D2 are used for communicating with the LCD display.
+D1 and D2 are used for communicating with the LCD display via I2C.

 There are 3 defined targets in the platformIO configuration